Welcome to Hononton Cottage B&B

 Horsmonden is claimed to be the first place that the famous Fuggles hop was grown.
 Richard Fuggle of Fowle Hall in Brenchley developed the strain in 1875.

-Today the same fields are growing apples and pears, cherries and soft fruit – Kent the Garden of England.
+Today the same fields are growing apples and pears, cherries and soft fruit as well as grapes for production of English Wine.